top of page

 Untitled design (11).png

-Reactivity is a broad term that encompasses several similar-looking behaviors with two main purposes:
+Reactivity behaviors include several similar-looking actions with two primary purposes:

-Identifying your dog's reactivity is crucial for creating a successful training plan to address the issue.
+Identifying your dog's reactivity is crucial for developing a successful training plan to address the issue.

 Four Elements: Behavior Intervention Plan